If you’ve got persistent acid reflux, you know it can be a tough and uncomfortable experience.

 And that’s just the tip of the iceberg.
 Changing your diet and lifestyle to keep your acid reflux at bay isn’t all sunshine and rainbows.
-That means no caffeine, no carbonated beverages, less meat and the list goes on.
+That means no caffeine, no carbonated beverages, less meat, and the list goes on.

 It can feel like torture especially when you’re used to drinking caffeine in the morning.

-However, as much as many doctors advise those with acid reflux to avoid caffeine, there aren’t many studies that prove caffeine as the direct cause of acid reflux.
+However, as much as many doctors advise those with acid reflux to avoid caffeine, there aren’t many studies that prove caffeine is the direct cause of acid reflux.
 Some people with acid reflux apparently can still continue having caffeine if it’s not one of their triggers.

 Maybe you’re one of those people and you’re interested in trying energy drinks but aren’t sure of which one to pick.
 Or perhaps you love energy drinks but you’re not sure which ones are best for your acid reflux.

-Look no further as this article will cover several topics on acid reflux and energy drinks that you’ll find helpful.
+Still, look further as this article will cover several topics on acid reflux and energy drinks that you’ll find helpful.